 Parent Reps continued to assist in maintaining strong links between the College and families.
-They were instrumental in supporting Suncoast Festival and acting as a liaison between parents.
-They welcomed many new students to the College and many hosted morning and afternoon teas and other events as an opportunity for parents to get together and establish links with each other.
+They were instrumental in acting as a liaison between parents.
+They welcomed many new students to the College and hosted morning and afternoon teas where possible as an opportunity for parents to get together and establish links with each other.